dotnet/docs-maui/docs/user-interface/handlers/create.md

 ## Create the platform controls

-After creating the mapper sfor your handler, you must provide handler implementations on all platforms.
+After creating the mappers for your handler, you must provide handler implementations on all platforms.
 This can be accomplished by adding partial class handler implementations in the child folders of the *Platforms* folder.
 Alternatively you could configure your project to support filename-based multi-targeting, or folder-based multi-targeting, or both.
 For more information, see [Configure multi-targeting](~/platform-integration/configure-multi-targeting.md).

 The sample application is configured to support filename-based multi-targeting, so that the handler classes all are located in a single folder: